quinnmax/situate/notes_handshaking_issue.md

 	-external support is different. combination of pairs and triples in the situation -total support is only evaluated once there is conditioning. something like a different total support function pre and post conditioning

+# currently implemented solution
+the total support functions are now determined using information from all of the classifiers.
+There is a target value for the total amount of external support that will be used across all object types, as well as a minimum external support for each object. the balance per-object is still a function of AUC, but takes these whole-situation values into account.
+How this scales to situations with more than 3 objects is not totally clear